s-vivien/CGBenchmark/README.md

 ```

 ### Latest features :
-- Cooldown is now dynamic, applying the lowest one first and adjusting it as long as CGBenchmark hits the servers' limitations.
+- Cooldown is now optional.
+If not provided, applying the lowest one first and adjusting it as long as CGBenchmark hits the servers' limitations.
 FYI : the maximum number of games one account can play is now 600 per 24 hours.
 - New CG API compliance
 - Confidence interval in winrate stats
 - Password isn't mandatory in the config file.
 If not provided, it will be asked in a prompt